nfahajan/retail-hop-sales-dashboard/README.md

 - **Customer Service**: Understand customer preferences and behavior
 - **Financial Planning**: Identify revenue opportunities and cost optimization

-## Contributing

-Feel free to contribute to this project by:

-- Suggesting additional analysis dimensions
-- Improving visualizations
-- Adding new datasets
-- Enhancing the dashboard functionality

 **Note**: This dashboard is designed for educational and business intelligence purposes.
 The data represents a sample retail business scenario and should be used for learning and demonstration purposes.